The recent rain and warm weather have the trees all decked out in their spring finest.

 It’s a lot of work to care for goats, but we sure like the rewards.

 Emerald Earth is an intentional community in the hills above Anderson Valley.
-With four full time residents, we care for the land, grow the majority of our own food, and sustain a community designed to benefit rather than deplete the planet.
-You are welcome to join us for natural building workshops, work parties, scheduled tours, or even overnight visits.
-Our purpose is to honor the sacredness of the Earth and the interconnectedness of all things; to celebrate the rhythms and cycles of the Earth through ritual; to live…
+With eight full time residents, we care for the land, grow a good portion of our own food, and sustain a community designed to benefit rather than deplete the planet.
+You are welcome to join us for a variety of workshops, internship positions, farm stays, work parties, scheduled tours, or even overnight visits.
+Our purpose is to honor the sacredness of the Earth and the interconnectedness of all things; to celebrate the rhythms and cycles of…

 Emerald Earth will be hosting a series of rituals based on The Work that Reconnects this year, led by Vincent Brown, a student of Joanna Macy.
 We are excited to share this powerful work with anyone who is interested.
 Below is a short piece by Vincent about the work.
 You can also check out these websites: workthatreconnects.org and joannamacy.net